nickazg/TheConstruct/README.md

 # Crowd Funding

 Crowd funding plays an fundamental role within in the platform, as it will allow small projects with great ideas to gain capital and recognition rapidly.
-All projects submitted on the platfrom will be impliemnted via a sub-token model, piggy backing on the Construct (STR) token.
+All projects submitted on the platfrom will have its own **Smart Token Shares**

-## ShareToken Model:
+# Smart Token Shares
-Every registed project will automatically have its own ShareToken, allowing the project to see the investment share distribution, to later reward the early investors.
-Similar to how an ICO works, but will have the benifit of a faster funding turnaround due to a more intergrated granular milestone based approach, requiring more realisic funding goals.
+Every registed project will automatically have its own **Smart Token Shares**, tracking investment share distribution, to later reward the early investors.
+Similar to how an ICO works, but will have the benifit of a faster funding turnaround due to a more intergrated granular milestone based approach.

-However unlike ICO tokens, Sub-Tokens cannot be traded traditionally.
+**Smart Token Shares** can be traded OTC, but they arent the same as a traditional token so will require specific exchange support.
 Their main goal is to enable shares of the project to be distrubuted to the inital investors/backers fairly, which in turn will allow the "shareholders" potential influence in voting, or tokens in a pre-sale ICO if the project happens to do so.

 This is just a share distribution mechanism that the platform provides to enable projects to award their backers fairly.
-It will still up to the project team and community to enforce this, if not it would essentially be a donation.
+It will still require the project team and community to enforce this as flexibility and transparency are our main focus.

-### **Technical Implimention:**

 #### Project Token Name: